Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

 ### Sorting into raster bins

 Meshlet culling produces 2 lists of meshlets - one for hardware and one for software rasterizer.
 All we need to do is to sort both lists into raster bins.
-This way, draw/dispatch for each shader bin will fetch its subset of the list.
+This way, draw/dispatch for each shader bin will fetch its slice of the list.

 If you've ever done GPU sorting into bins, you already know the implementation.
 If you don't, here is code from my [Frostbitten hair WebGPU](https://github.com/Scthe/frostbitten-hair-webgpu) that sorts screen tiles based on the number of hair segments: